liatrio/backstage-dora-plugin/README.md

 To Install this plugin you'll need to do the following:

-1. Install the `backstage-dora-plugin` package into the `/packages/app` folder
+1. Install the `@liatrio/backstage-dora-plugin` package into the `/packages/app` folder

    ```shell
    npm install @liatrio/backstage-dora-plugin